jouvetg/glamod/_sources/00_project/project.md

 ### Step 3: Define and perform modelling experiments

 - Make sure to include the module `oggm_shop` with the RGI ID of your glacier.
-- Start gently by doing a simple model run based on existing IGM examples (using simple SMB paramaters such as ELA, not a climate-based SMB yet).
+- To force the surface mass balance, you have 2 options:

+   - The simplest is to force the SMB with ELA parameters using the `smb_simple` IGM module, you don't need any climate, you only force a time transient evolution of the SMB parameters. https://igm-model.org/latest/modules/processes/smb_simple/.
+This SMB is used in the first example given in notebook 2.

+   - Used a climate-driven SMB or custom SMB.
+To that aim, you may explore the IGM module `oggm_clim` and `oggm_smb`, which generate climate, and force a SMB, respectively. https://igm-model.org/latest/modules/processes/smb_oggm/ , https://igm-model.org/latest/modules/processes/clim_oggm/ .
+This SMB is used in the second example given in notebook 2.

-- First focus on reproducing past periods, typically from the Little Ice Age (LIA, ~ 1850) to present before investigating future periods.
+First focus on reproducing past periods, typically from the Little Ice Age (LIA, ~ 1850) to present before investigating future periods.

 **Tips:** As we don't have surface topography for the LIA period, the trick is to start much earlier (like 1700), assuming the glacier in 1700 had the present-day topography, and then apply a transient lowering of the ELA (or the temperature), followed by an increase of the ELA (or the temperature).